What is Invoice Finance? how does it help with financing cashflow

 Business in some sectors like healthcare suffer from their customers paying on time.
 These are government backed such as social services and the NHS.
 Slow paying customers are just not in the private sector.

-How do Invoice Financing Companies work?
+Invoice Financing Companies how do they work?

-Invoice Finance companies like : HSBC Invoice Finance work by both parties entering into an agreement whereby they will manage your sales ledger and credit control on an ongoing basis for a fixed period of time.
+Invoice Financing companies like : HSBC Invoice Finance work by both parties entering into an agreement whereby they will manage your sales ledger and credit control on an ongoing basis for a fixed period of time.
 This will normally be the fixed term of the contract which will normally be 24 months.

 The factoring company will advance you a proportion of those funds – often around 75%.
 When the client finally pays, the company provides you with the remaining balance minus their fees.
 This has a number of advantages.
 Firstly, this is a way to unlock some of those funds tied up in your invoices.
 This means you can overcome any short-term cashflow crisis and keep your business running.